diontu/Config-TS-ES-Lint-Prettier-TS-Config/README.md

 # Setup

 To Setup TS and ESLint for other projects, copy the dependencies here in `package.json`, the `.eslintrc` and the `tsconfig.json`.
+You can also copy the VSCode settings here as well.

 # Compile